fieldbook/api-docs/codelets/slackbot.md

 # Just the beginning

-That should get you started with a basic Slack bot that can talk to your book.
+That should get you started with a basic Slackbot that can talk to your book.
 Of course, there's no reason to limit yourself to just looking up individual records.
 You can query, edit, and create new records too.

 Be sure to check out the [API
-documentation](https://github.com/fieldbook/api-docs), and the [docs for the fieldbook-client module](https://github.com/fieldbook/fieldbook-client) to see what all you can do.
+documentation](https://github.com/fieldbook/api-docs), and the [docs for the fieldbook-client module](https://github.com/fieldbook/fieldbook-client) to see what you can do.